Table of Contents

 - Border reopening: Who can travel to Honduras for leisure?

 - Around Honduras: General health and safety measures

 - Visiting popular locations

 Honduras conjures scenes of the tropics, with fruit plantations, mist-covered cloud forests, palm-fringed beaches, and exotic wildlife aplenty.
-While not as tourist-trodden as its Central American neighbors, the country is fast becoming a destination of choice for nature enthusiasts and eco-tourism advocates.
+The country is fast becoming a destination of choice for nature enthusiasts and eco-tourism advocates.
 Here, you’ll find ancient Mayan ruins, sprawling national parks, and offshore Caribbean islands with turquoise waters and incredible dive sites.
-For anyone thinking of taking a trip to Honduras, the country is now open for tourism with a few conditions.
-Here, we answer the question: “Is it safe to travel to Honduras right now?”
-Read on to learn about Honduras’ updated entry restrictions and what you can expect when you arrive, based on information available as of July 21, 2021.
+For anyone thinking of taking a trip to Honduras, it’s now open for tourism with a few conditions.
+Here, we answer the question: “Is it safe to travel to Honduras during the COVID-19 pandemic?”
+Read on to learn about Honduras’ updated entry restrictions and what you can expect when you arrive.

 ⚠️ Due to the evolving nature of the pandemic situation, safety regulations may change without warning.
 This article should not be treated as legal advice — we recommend that readers check with local authorities for updates on COVID-19 protocols prior to making travel arrangements.

 Border reopening: Who can travel to Honduras for leisure?

 International tourists can now fly into Honduras.
 There are just two requirements that must be met to enter the country.

 Travel entry requirements